skotperez/wpmap/README.md

 + This plugin may not suite your needs.

 ## Changelog

+### v0.41
++ New parameters in both map shortcode and function to define markers style in each map instance: marker_radius, marker_opacity and marker_fillOpacity.

 ### v0.4
 + Ajax requests are now handle by admin-ajax.php.
 This is the right way to do it in WordPress.